 - demonstrate funded research activity (fellowship funds cannot be used for project support) which aligns with the research activities of the Centre for Research Excellence in the Origins, Outcomes and Optimal Treatment of Polycystic Ovary Syndrome in any of the following topic areas:

 - have submitted for an NHMRC fellowship in the most recent round (for funding commencing in 2018).
-The NHMRC fellowship application, together with a one page covering letter describing how the work aligns with the CRE and a copy of the outcome letter from the NHMRC review process will be used to assess applications.
+The NHMRC fellowship application, together with your description of how your work aligns with the research activities of the CRE (refer to the application form) and a copy of the outcome letter from the NHMRC review process will be used to assess applications.

 - a Chief Investigator with the CRE